Hairspray (2007 film): Accolades

-Hairspray was released in standard DVD and HD Blu-ray Disc formats in Region 1 on November 20, 2007.
-The Blu-ray disc is encoded with 7.1 channel DTS-HD Master Audio.
-The standard DVD was released in two versions: a one-disc release and a two-disc "Shake and Shimmy" edition.

-Bonus features on the two-disc release include two audio commentaries, a feature-length production documentary, featurettes on the earlier versions of Hairspray, dance instruction featurettes, deleted scenes including Tracy's deleted song "I Can Wait", a slightly extended ending, and an alternate version of the "Big, Blonde and Beautiful" reprise, and behind-the-scenes looks at the production of each of the film's dance numbers.
-The Blu-ray release, a two-disc release, includes all of the features from the two-disc DVD, and includes a picture-in-picture behind-the-scenes feature, which runs concurrently with the film.
-An HD DVD version of the film was originally slated for release in 2008, but was canceled due to New Line Cinema's announcement that it would go Blu-ray exclusive with immediate effect, thus dropping HD DVD support.

 Cancelled sequel

 Due to Hairspray's financial success, New Line Cinema had asked John Waters to write a sequel to the film.
 Waters reunited with director/choreographer Adam Shankman for the project, and songwriters Marc Shaiman and Scott Wittman were set to compose the film's musical numbers.

 The story would have looked at Tracy's entering the late 1960s era of music and the British Invasion, and used the Hippie movement and Vietnam War as backdrops.
 While no official casting was announced, New Line said that they hoped to "snag much of the original Hairspray cast."
 John Travolta, however, publicly announced that he would not return because he is "not a big sequel guy".

 The sequel was set for a mid-July 2010 release by Warner Bros., which owns New Line Cinema.
 However, in June 2010, Shankman told British press that Hairspray 2: White Lipstick was no longer in development.
 Shankman has also said that there will be no sequel.
 In February 2019, John Waters announced he had written a sequel for HBO, but did not produce it.